Angus & Julia Stone: 2009–2010: Down the Way and "Big Jet Plane"

 In an April 2010 interview with the Australian edition of Rolling Stone magazine, Julia revealed she had recorded a solo album in New York in late 2009.
 Her song "This Love" appears in the Australian film The Waiting City.
 The album, The Memory Machine, was released in a low-key fashion in September 2010.
 She described it as "mellow" but darker and spookier in tone than the duo's work.
 Due to her commitments with the group there were no solo tours to promote her album.
-Down the Way also charted in Europe where it peaked in the top 30 on the French Albums Chart and stayed in the top 200 for 86 weeks.
+Down the Way also charted in Europe, where it peaked in the top 30 on the French Albums Chart and stayed in the top 200 for 86 weeks.
 It reached the top 50 in Austria and Belgium; and the top 100 in Switzerland and The Netherlands.
 At the ARIA Music Awards of 2010 Angus & Julia Stone won 'Album of the Year' and 'Best Adult Alternative Album' for Down the Way and 'Single of the Year' for "Big Jet Plane", as well as Artisan Awards for 'Producer of the Year' and 'Best Cover Art' for their work on Down the Way.
 Their song "Big Jet Plane" was announced No. 1 on the Triple J Hottest 100 on Australia Day (26 January) 2011.

 2011–2013: Solo albums

-In an interview with Jason Treuen of Rolling Stone (Australia), Angus & Julia Stone confirmed they were writing material for a third album with Angus stating, "I want to write stuff that makes me wanna move, more groove-based stuff."
+In an interview with Jason Treuen of Rolling Stone (Australia), Angus & Julia Stone confirmed they were writing material for a third album, with Angus stating, "I want to write stuff that makes me wanna move, more groove-based stuff."
 They performed at the 2011 Falls Festivals and Big Day Out festivals in Australia, followed by the Coachella festival in California.
-During July that year, the band toured Europe for a month visiting Portugal, The Netherlands, Belgium, France, Switzerland and Italy.
+During July that year, the band toured Europe for a month, visiting Portugal, The Netherlands, Belgium, France, Switzerland and Italy.

 The pair planned to travel and holiday overseas for the rest of the year, while also writing and recording.
 According to Triple J, in December 2010, they aimed to release their new music at the end of 2011.
-On 26 September 2011 the duo's song "Love Will Take You" was announced as the second track on the soundtrack for The Twilight Saga film, Breaking Dawn – Part 1.
+On 26 September 2011, the duo's song "Love Will Take You" was announced as the second track on the soundtrack for The Twilight Saga film Breaking Dawn – Part 1.
 On the same day, the band was selected as a top ten finalist in MTV Iggy's 2011 Best New Band in the World! competition.
-Their song, "For You" was featured multiple times in the first two seasons of the American Broadcasting Company television show Revenge (TV series).
+Their song "For You" was featured multiple times in the first two seasons of the American Broadcasting Company television show Revenge, and in the 2011 movie Death of a Superhero.